microsoft/vscode-remote-repositories-github/README.md

 ## License

-By downloading and using the Visual Studio Code Remote Repositories extension and its related components, you agree to the product [license terms](https://marketplace.visualstudio.com/items/GitHub.remotehub/license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
+By downloading and using the Remote Repositories extension and its related components, you agree to the product [license terms](https://marketplace.visualstudio.com/items/GitHub.remotehub/license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).

 License for this repository: